Some links in this post may be affiliate links

 Crassula falcata also called Crassula perfoliata var. falcata or Crassula perfoliata var. minor is endemic to the Cape of Good Hope in South Africa.

-Propeller Plant (Crassula falcata) grows best in bright light with some direct sunlight of about 4-6 hours, average warmth and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Propeller Plant (Crassula falcata) grows best in bright light with about 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.

 Crassula falcata has no need for high humidity or regular repotting as it grows best when pot-bound.
 Pruning is necessary to keep the plant neat, to discourage pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.